camunda/camunda-docs-cawemo/content/technical-guide/_index.md

 ---

-title: "Technical Guide"
+title: 'Technical Guide'
 weight: 70

 menu:
   main:
-    identifier: "technical-guide"
+    identifier: 'technical-guide'
 ---

-This guide is for administrators and developers and is about how to set up Optimize and how to extend it.
+This installation guide is targeting system administrators who want to install Cawemo on their IT infrastructure / on-premise.